briancgmendoza/foodie.github.io/README.md

-# foodie
-Day 1 of 60 days building a website.
+# Day 1 of 60 days building a website.